ihalseide/bf/README.md

-# Brainfuck Interpreter and Compiler
+# Brainf\*ck Interpreter and Compiler

 This project has two Python scripts that you can run: `bf.py`, which is an interpreter, and `bfc.py` which is a compiler.
-Brainfuck is proven to be Turing-complete, and since this project shows that Python can simulate brainfuck, it follows that Python is Turing-complete.
+Brainf\*ck is proven to be Turing-complete, and since this project shows that Python can simulate brainf\*ck, it follows that Python is Turing-complete.
 Hehe.

 ## The Interpreter